TIBCOSoftware/snappydata/docs/reference/sql_reference/create-sample-table.md

 ```

 !!!
 Note
-	Refer to [create sample tables in SDE section](/../../sde/working_with_stratified_samples.md#create-sample-tables) for more information on creating sample tables on datasets that can be sourced from any source supported in Spark/SnappyData.
+	Refer to [create sample tables in AQP section](../../sde/working_with_stratified_samples.md#create-sample-tables) for more information on creating sample tables on datasets that can be sourced from any source supported in Spark/TIBCO ComputeDB.